-You will need to take the Gastrografin on the day before your appointment.

-You may experience frequent.
-Loose bowel motions and diarrhoea within a few hours of the first dose of Gastrografin, therefore, we advise you to stay within easy reach of a toilet.
+You will need to take the Gastrografin and Picolax on the day before your appointment.
+You may experience frequent, loose bowel motions and diarrhoea within a few hours of the first dose of Gastrografin, therefore, we advise you stay within easy reach of a toilet.

-If you become sore you my use a barrier cream, for example Sudacrem.
-Some abdominal discomfort is to be expected.
+If you become sore you may use a barrier cream, for example Sudocrem.
+Some abdominal discomfort can be expected.